 A milestone in project management is a marker on the project plan which represents an important achievement or status.
 Examples of milestones could be concept finished, project preparation completed or customer approval given.

-PMO (Project Management Organization)
+PMO (Project Management Office)

-A PMO is an organizational entity who is in charge of setting standards for how projects shall be handled within a company.
+A PMO is an organizational entity that is in charge of setting standards for how projects shall be handled within a company.
 This includes systems and processes for qualifying and approving new projects, but also formal standards with respect to documentation and other aspects.

 PMP (Project Management Professional)